-The complete version including actions for non-compliance is as below, they were created with input from WA Police and the City of Cockburn and are all underpinned by common sense.
+Mater Christi is a reverse parking school.
+These rules are all about safety, in particular the safety of our children.
+The complete version including actions for non-compliance, can be found on page 13 and on our website.
+They were created with input from WA Police and the City of Cockburn and are all underpinned by common sense.